 Someone commits this crime when they recklessly, knowingly, or intentionally cause bodily injury to another individual.
-Additionally, these charges result from seemingly minor situations, such as a threat of bodily harm.
-This is especially true when the person threatened is a family member or spouse.
+Additionally, these charges result from seemingly minor situations, such as a threat of physical harm.
+Often, these cases stem from a threat to a family member or spouse.

 As a Houston assault lawyer, our attorney understands disagreements have the potential to escalate.
 When they become heated, it’s easy for people to act in ways they never thought possible.
 So, when these actions result in harm or aggression, they often result in legal action.

-Under state law, it’s possible for any threat of a violent attack to qualify as assault.
-This is true even when it doesn’t involve a dangerous weapon.
+Under state law, any threat of a violent attack can qualify as assault.
+This qualification is valid even when it doesn’t involve a dangerous weapon.
 In other words, you risk assault charges even when there’s no physical contact between you and the other party.

 However, these charges most often result from a “bodily injury.”
-If you face assault charges in the Greater Houston Area, it is crucial to partner with a Houston assault lawyer at Universal Law Group.
+Therefore, if you face assault charges in the Greater Houston Area, you must partner with a Houston assault lawyer at Universal Law Group.

 According to the criminal law in Texas, it’s possible to qualify as assault in a few other situations.

 So, what does this mean for you?
-In addition to facing assault charges for harming someone in a fight, it’s possible to result from something as minor as a poke to the chest.
-Moreover, you might simply tell someone you plan to harm them in some way or “beat them up.”
+In addition to facing assault charges for harming someone in a fight, it can result from something as minor as a poke to the chest.
+Moreover, you might tell someone you plan to harm them somehow or “beat them up.”

 If the other person has a reasonable fear that you intend to do so and have the ability, you might face assault charges.
 When this happens, you need a Houston assault lawyer to advocate for your rights.

-However, there are common forms of assault we see prosecuted in Texas.
-If face any of the below, contact our Houston assault lawyer today to learn more about your rights.
+However, there are standard forms of assault we see prosecuted in Texas.
+If you face any of the below charges, contact our Houston assault lawyer today to learn more about your rights.

 Often, “assault” quickly becomes “aggravated assault” when the situation involves a deadly weapon.
 Additionally, you face much harsher penalties if convicted.